 For many years now, Mollie has been offering a reliable platform for receiving payments.
-Some time ago, we opened up our platform to external developers, so they can build their own products, services and applications, using our platform as a foundation.
+Some time ago, we opened up our platform to external developers, so they can use our platform to build their own products, services, and applications.

 This means that it's possible to integrate Mollie's services in an application using API’s based on OAuth 2.0.
 In doing so, we've made it possible to legally offer payments services without having to comply with the same rules that we do.
 Via Mollie Connect, you can become an extension of Mollie.